Welcome to CUIRE, Curriculum for Urban Injury Research and Epidemiology.

 The R material is for a semester-long course and are fairly substantive, including lecture slides, links to codes and data sets, screencasts and two subsections, one on simulations using probability distributions in R and another on web scraping.
 There is an extensive set of notes on spatial analysis for injury epidemiologists using R and open-source (read free) tools that could be used for a semester-long course.
 This Introduction to R graphic capabilities is suitable for a single talk on data vizualization The SAS material is also the basis for a course as well as the foundation for material that found its way into an introductory book on SAS for Epidemiologists.

-power and sample size calculations.
+Any practicing clinical epidemiologist will have to be more than familiar with power and sample size calculations.
 That section also introduces a bit of Bayes’, by discussing adaptive trial designs.
 I’ve included a separate large amount of material on Bayesian analysis for epidemiologists, that covers topics like BUGS, approaches to Bayesian modeling and Bayesian meta-analysis.
 Finally, though it is a bit oddly placed, there is material for a full introductory course on epidemiology.
 I've also included some introductory slides and code on the subject of meta-analysis, perhaps the briefest of introductions to epidemiology, created for a single lecture to health sciences students, as well as a similarly quick overview of evidence-based medicine I use for talks to clinicians and health sciences folks.

 To navigate the site, use the tabs at the top or sides of each page.
 Some pages have sub-headings.
 There is also a site search page.
 Comments and suggestions on any aspect of the material presented are most welcome.
 A contact link is at the bottom of the page.